-- · ISA bus interface - 16-bit codec/mixer
+- ISA bus interface - 16-bit codec/mixer

-The audio ports in IntelliStation M Pro (Type 6889) computers are industry-standard, 3.5 mm (1/8") mini-jacks and are located on the rear connector panel of the computer.
+The audio ports in IntelliStation Z Pro (Type 6865) computers are industry-standard, 3.5 mm (1/8") mini-jacks and are located on the rear connector panel of the computer.
 A description of the audio ports follows.

-Audio Line Out: This jack, which is located on the rear connector panel, is used to send audio signals from the computer to external devices, such as headphones, stereo-powered speakers with built-in amplifiers, multimedia keyboards, or the Audio Line In jack on a stereo system.
-In order to hear audio, one of these external devices must be connected to the Audio Line-Out port on the computer.
+- Audio Line Out: This jack, which is located on the rear connector panel, is used to send audio signals from the computer to external devices, such as headphones, stereo-powered speakers with built-in amplifiers, multimedia keyboards, or the Audio Line In jack on a stereo system.
+In order to hear audio, one of these external devices must be connected to the Audio Line-Out port on the computer. - Audio Line In: This jack is used to send audio signals from an external device (such as a CD player or stereo) to the computer so that the signals can be recorded on the hard disk.

-Note: The internal speaker in the computer is disabled when an external speaker is connected to the Line-Out port on the computer.
-There is no playback capability through the internal speaker.

-- Audio Line In: This jack is used to send audio signals from an external device (such as a CD player or stereo) to the computer so that the signals can be recorded on the hard disk.
 (However, the input level must be reduced accordingly using the mixer provided in the computer operating system.) - Microphone: This jack is used to connect a microphone to the computer so that voice or other sounds can be recorded on the hard disk.
-This jack can also be used by speech-recognition software.

-Note: If interference or speaker feedback is experienced while recording, reducing the microphone recording volume (gain) might help to alleviate the problem.
+This jack can also be used by speech-recognition software. - Note: If interference or speaker feedback is experienced while recording, reducing the microphone recording volume (gain) might help to alleviate the problem.